exoplatform/exo-documentation/docs/GettingStarted.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from eXo Platform 5.2, you are able to edit an activity you posted or a comment you wrote.
+Starting from eXo Platform 5.2, you can edit an activity you posted or a comment you wrote.

 .. _Edit_Activity: